olivia3395/olivia3395.github.io/_pages/about.md

 Curious about my research?
 I put together a friendly, no-jargon **[slide](transfer_learning.pdf)** deck on how I think about transfer learning (and why it matters)

-Beyond theory and modeling, I am drawn to building AI applications that reflect how I see people and the world ✨ I have always felt that human beings are more than their outward forms, that something of the spirit, memory, and inner life exceeds the body that temporarily carries it 🌙 That is why I am especially fascinated by cinema, atmosphere, and emotionally resonant digital experiences 🎬
+Beyond theory and modeling, I am drawn to building AI applications that reflect how I see people and the world.
+I have always felt that human beings are more than their outward forms, that something of the spirit, memory, and inner life exceeds the body that temporarily carries it.
+That is why I am especially fascinated by cinema, atmosphere, and emotionally resonant digital experiences ✨